IT-trials/IT-trials.github.io/_posts/2023-02-24-saving-sensitive-data-to-file-with-powershell.markdown

 ## Solution:
-.NET and PowerShell has a Class called [````SecureString````](https://learn.microsoft.com/en-us/dotnet/api/system.security.securestring){:target="_blank"}  that can be a safer way to hold sensitive data in memory than a simple System.String.
-However, it should be noted that [this is not to be considered safe, particularly on non-Windows systems](https://github.com/dotnet/platform-compat/blob/master/docs/DE0001.md){:target="_blank"} .
+.NET and PowerShell has a Class called [````SecureString````](https://learn.microsoft.com/en-us/dotnet/api/system.security.securestring){:target="_blank"} that can be a safer way to hold sensitive data in memory than a simple ````System```` ````String````.
+Although [this is not to be considered completely safe, particularly on non-Windows systems](https://github.com/dotnet/platform-compat/blob/master/docs/DE0001.md){:target="_blank"}, I am unaware of a better, easily supported way of getting at least some protection in PowerShell.
+I'd love to hear about more rock solid options in a comment and I will post an additional article.
+Use this method if your alternative is storing in clear text, as the cost is low enough to be considered free.
+If your working with state secrets this is certainly not the final word.

 ### Acquire your SecureString